 - Medical Student; or

 - Vascular Resident or Vascular Fellow

 Application Process and Deadline

-Applicants must submit an abstract for the VRIC through the ATVB website (available in October 2016).
+Applicants must submit an abstract for the VRIC through the ATVB abstract submision site by the abstract deadline: January 18, 2017.
 The top-scoring abstracts submitted to the VRIC by trainees will be considered for the award.

 Abstracts submitted to the VRIC are scored by the SVS Research and Education Committee.
 Applicants will be notified of the Committee decision by March.
 The scholarship consists of complimentary registration to both VRIC and ATVB and a $1,000 award for conference travel.
 The $1,000 award will be paid to your institution within two weeks following the VRIC/ATVB.
 Your institution will be responsible for reimbursing you for your travel expenses from the $1000 scholarship funds.

 Duy Minh Ha, B.S.

 Abstract title: Revascularization but not Supervised Exercise Therapy Prevents Progression of Fibrosis in the Gastrocnemius of Patients with Peripheral Artery Disease while Improving Limb Function

 Alban Longchamp, MD